-Flexi boarding at Brockhurst and Marlston House refers to a boarder who stays on certain, particular nights of the week but not every night.

-Arrangements to flexi board need to be made with Mrs Raeburn-Ward who will tell you whether there is space on the nights you would like to stay.
+Flexi boarding at Brockhurst and Marlston House refers to a boarder who stays on certain nights of the week but not every night.
+Arrangements to flexi board need to be made with Mr Torrie, who will tell you whether there is space on the nights you would like to stay.